VisualFP/docs/SA/design_concept/content/results/outlook_ide.typ

     caption: "Mockup of VisualFP IDE" )<visualfp_ide_mockup>

-For VisualFP projects to work as cabal project, VisualFP would need to be compatible with Haskell's type system.

 Ideally the IDE also provides debugging tools, so users can understand their code better and find bugs easier.
 An integration with e.g. the Haskell Substitution Stepper #footnote("https://eprints.ost.ch/id/eprint/991/") could be useful.